Carpal Tunnel Treatment in Ayurveda

 Yoga as carpal tunnel treatment option

 Curcumin’s anti inflammatory properties are well known.
 Curcumin is found in the everyday kitchen spice turmeric.
+Please see this research study.

 Disclaimer: Kindly note that details on this this page are for informational purposes only and using it for self treatment may be harmful.
 Kindly get in touch with an ayurvedic practitioner for further details about ayurvedic treatment and therapies.